29 May Accuracy & Precision: 2° PART

-After the last time, you decided to not give up and kept training to improve your precision.
+Despite the first experience with archery has been a bit disappointing, you decided to not give up and kept training hard to improve your precision.

-Today you will test your archery skills in your first tournament by shooting 50 arrows to a target.
+Finally, today you will have the opportunity to test your skills in your first official contest.
 Good luck!

-At the end of the session, you review the performance with your trainer.
+At the end of the session, here’s how the target looks like:

 On one hand, all the arrows ended almost in the same spot, however none of them hit the center of the target.

-The response is: high precision but…. very low accuracy!
+Well, all the arrows has been shot with high precision but…. with very low accuracy!

 Accuracy and Blenders

-As we mentioned in the previous article about precision, there are many similarities between archery and dosing processes.
-A good performance doesn’t only involves that the arrows lands as closer as possible, but mainly it is required that they hit the center of the target.
+As we mentioned in this article about precision, there are many similarities between archery and dosing processes.
+A good performance doesn’t only involves that the arrows lands as closer as possible one to each other, but mainly it is required that they hit the center of the target.

-In the same way, a good blender must be able to dose always the same amount over time (high precision) and in the desired quantity (high accuracy).
+In the same way, a good blender must be able to dose always the same amount over time (high precision) and in the expected quantity (high accuracy).

 Let’s see an example: